-If you are wanting to gain more control over your Superannuation Fund and would like to discuss the potential benefits of a SMSF to yourself, and/or your family contact our Financial Planning Team, Stephen Gray or Joanne Doak, at The Hrkac Group on (03) 5221 2355 to book a Financial Planning Consultation to find out if a SMSF could be appropriate for you.
+If you are wanting to gain more control over your Superannuation Fund and would like to discuss the potential benefits of an SMSF to yourself, and/or your family contact our Financial Planning Team, Stephen Gray or Joanne Doak, at The Hrkac Group on (03) 5221 2355 to book a Financial Planning Consultation to find out if an SMSF could be appropriate for you.

-Note: The ATO have available a range of publications, videos and other various information to assist trustees of SMSFs.
+Note: The ATO has available a range of publications, videos, and other various information to assist trustees of SMSFs.
 It is encouraged that trustees access this information, review it and ensure they understand what they are taking on.
 This additional information can be accessed from the ATO’s website (www.ato.gov.au).

 DISCLAIMER The information contained in this newsletter is of a general nature only and may not take into account your particular objectives, financial situation, or needs.
 Accordingly, the information should not be used, relied upon, or treated as a substitute for personal financial advice.
 While all care has been taken in the preparation of this information, no warranty is given in respect of the information provided, and accordingly, neither Centrepoint Alliance Limited nor its related bodies corporate, employees or agents shall be liable for any loss (howsoever arising) with respect to decisions or actions taken as a result of you acting upon such information.